Bubbles9465/Tony-Hawk-s-Pro-Skater-PSX-Files/README.md

-### .psx
+### PSX: Geometry, Model, and Textures
-Level geometry, model, and textures in .psx file.
 Some .bin files has model and texture. https://github.com/rickomax/psxprev

 ### .vab - music and sfx